ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-velocity-smoother.md

 :   Whether to use geometry_msgs::msg::Twist or geometry_msgs::msg::TwistStamped velocity data.
     True uses TwistStamped, false uses Twist.

-Note
-:   This parameter is default `false` in Jazzy or older!
-Kilted or newer uses `TwistStamped` by default.

 ### **`bond_heartbeat_period`**

 | Type     | Default |